The Education Foundation is a leading organisation set up to accelerate and support positive change in the British education system and beyond.

-Co-founded by Ty Goddard and Ian Fordham in 2011, key achievements for The Education Foundation in its first two years of work have been:
+Co-founded by Ty Goddard and Ian Fordham in 2011, key achievements for The Education Foundation in its first 5 years of work have been:

-- Developing ground breaking projects in the arenas of: teacher’s professional development (Teacherlab); technology and innovation (Learning Lab); bridging the gap between business, entrepreneurship and education (Education Britain); creating a vibrant UK edtech startup ecosystem (Edtech Incubator); and supporting FE colleges and the skills sector with the digital agenda (Digital Colleges)
+- Delivering advisory work and partnership projects in the arenas of: teacher’s professional development (Teacherlab); technology and innovation (Learning Lab); creating a vibrant UK edtech startup ecosystem (Edtech Incubator & Edtech UK); and supporting FE colleges and the skills sector with the digital agenda (Digital Colleges)

-- Influencing policy development at a national level including running Britain’s first Education Reform Summit, in partnership with the Department for Education & UK governments in 2014, 2015 & 2016; running the first Edtech UK Global Summit with the endorsement of every Whitehall government department in November 2016; our work on the role of the middle tier and submissions to the Select Committee; and our work on the shortage of school places feeding directly into the Mayor of London Schools Inquiry
+- Influencing policy development at a national level including running Britain’s first Education Reform Summits, in partnership with the Department for Education & UK governments in 2014, 2015 & 2016; running the first Edtech UK Global Summit with the endorsement of every Whitehall government department in November 2016; our work on the role of the middle tier and submissions to the Select Committee; and our work on the shortage of school places feeding directly into the Mayor of London Schools Inquiry.

-- Writing and launching a series of major reports on the future of the UK education system (Education Britain: the journey to education reform); the way technology and social media can be a tool for teaching and learning (The Facebook Guide for Educators); the strategic development of technology in schools and tackling key barriers across the system for learning (Technology and Education: a system view); the digital transformation of the further education and skills sector (Digital Colleges: the journey ahead) leadership lessons between the US and UK (Building a Lattice for School Leadership); and the development of the UK and London’s edtech ecosystem (Edtech London’s Capital for Learning Technology)
+- Writing insight and thought leadership reports on the future of the UK education system (Education Britain: the journey to education reform); the way technology and social media can be a tool for teaching and learning (The Facebook Guide for Educators); the strategic development of technology in schools and tackling key barriers across the system for learning (Technology and Education: a system view); the digital transformation of the further education and skills sector (Digital Colleges: the journey ahead) leadership lessons between the US and UK (Building a Lattice for School Leadership); and the development of the UK and London’s edtech ecosystem (Edtech London’s Capital for Learning Technology)

-- Hosting and delivering 50+ Education Foundation policy events, conferences, summits and roundtables on a diverse range of policy issues in the UK and the USA with partners including: The Department for Education, Association of Colleges, Edge Foundation, UKIE NextGenSkills, Thomas B Fordham Institute, Department for Business, Innovation and Skills, UKTI, Tech City UK, Labour Teachers, University Alliance and the British Consulate in Boston
+- Hosting and delivering 50+ Education Foundation policy events, conferences, summits and roundtables on a range of policy issues in the UK and the USA with partners including: The Department for Education, Association of Colleges, Edge Foundation, UKIE NextGenSkills, Thomas B Fordham Institute, Department for Business, Innovation and Skills, UKTI, Tech City UK, London and Partners, Universities UK and the British Consulate in Boston

-- Developing a Corporate Partners network of leading global and UK companies who work with The Education Foundation on joint projects, ventures and programmes of work to help drive reform and innovation in the education system – including Facebook, IBM, Pearson, Randstad Education, Cambridge University Press, McKinsey, Skype, Sony, Google and Samsung.
+- Developing a Corporate Partners network of leading global and UK companies who work with The Education Foundation on projects, ventures and programmes of work to help drive reform and innovation in the education system – including: Facebook, IBM, Pearson, HP, Randstad Education, Cambridge University Press, Skype, Sony, Google and Samsung.

-- Speaking at numerous education, technology and policy events and roundtables including: The Sunday Times Festival of Education, Campus Party Europe, Tech City Sessions, Economist Infrastructure Summit, New Statesman creativity roundtable, Guardian Innovation in Education Conference and the Innotech Summit and running the BETT Futures Startup Zone in 2015 and 2016.
+- Speaking at numerous education, technology and policy events and roundtables including: ASU GSV Summit, The Festival of Education, Campus Party Europe, Economist Infrastructure Summit, TES & New Statesman roundtables, Tech London Advocates Summit, Guardian Innovation in Education Conference, the Innotech Summit and running the BETT Futures Startup Zone in 2015 and 2016.

 “Our education reforms have one over-riding goal – to give every child a world-class education.
 A key part of our long-term economic plan is giving young people the knowledge and skills they need to succeed and get good jobs.
-This education reform summit allowed heads, teachers and reformers from England and around the world a brilliant opportunity to share ideas, learn from each other and build a brighter future for all.”
-David Cameron MP, Prime Minister
+The Education Foundation’s Summits allow heads, teachers and reformers from England and around the world a brilliant opportunity to share ideas, learn from each other and build a brighter future for all.”
+David Cameron MP, former Prime Minister

-“Ian Fordham and Ty Goddard are without doubt two of the UK’s leading education innovators and entrepreneurs”, Dr Anthony Seldon, Master, Wellington College
+“Ian Fordham and Ty Goddard are without doubt two of the UK’s leading education innovators and entrepreneurs” Sir Anthony Seldon, Vice Chancellor, University of Buckingham

-“The Education Foundation is a ‘petri dish’ of ideas that will not only help shape the future of education but also change the way think tanks operate for good” Rohan Silva, Entrepreneur & Former Senior Policy Adviser to the Prime Minister
+“The Education Foundation is a ‘petri dish’ of ideas that will not only help shape the future of education but also change the way think tanks operate for good” Rohan Silva, Co-Founder Second Home & former advisor to the Prime Minister

-The Education Foundation is a not-for-profit social enterprise, funded, in our first two years by a combination of: co-founder investment; demonstration and innovation projects with schools, colleges, universities, companies and government; commissioned research from charitable foundations; sponsored roundtables and events; and funding from leading businesses for our advisory work and projects.
+The Education Foundation is a not-for-profit social enterprise, funded, in our first 5 years by a combination of: co-founder investment; demonstration and innovation projects with schools, colleges, universities, companies and government; commissioned research from charitable foundations and local government; sponsored roundtables and events; and funding from leading businesses for our advisory work and projects.
 If you want to work with us and support our work, please visit the Support us section of this site.